5 Consumer Stages In Buying Process

 Customers may notice trade-offs, such as increased prices for products that meet more of your requirements.
 Finally, based on the money you have available for the purchase, your customers will rank their options and pick the product that best meets your needs and preferences.

-Purchasing Decision
+Stage 4: Purchasing Decision

+The purchasing decision is amid the consumer buying process’s six stages.
 Customers have previously looked at various solutions and are familiar with the pricing and payment options offered.
 Even at this point, they have the option to cancel the transaction and walk away.

 How a customer can acquire and receive the product may impact their purchasing decision.
 This level means it’s time to improve your marketing game by giving them a sense of assurance while reminding them why they chose to purchase your product in the first place.

-Post-Purchase Evaluation/Assessment
+Stage 5: Post-Purchase Evaluation/Assessment

+The evaluation post-purchase is the final stage, which marketers frequently overlook.
 Customers compare things to their expectations after purchasing the product, which helps in checking the satisfactory levels.
 If the product ends up satisfying your customers’ needs, they will be happy and satisfied, which may lead to repeat purchases.
 In most cases, they will boast the product benefits to their friends and families.

 On the other hand, the consumer is not satisfied if the goods do not meet their expectations.
 Even after making the sale, you can lose other potential customers.
 A disgruntled customer can believe they made the wrong decision.
 This move will yield unfavourable results!